krobbi/krox/readme.md

 * `etc/lox/` - Sample Lox code.
 * `etc/pylox/` - A Lox interpreter written in Python.
 Too slow for most practical purposes and not used by the rest of the repository.
+* `kroxkrox/` - A Krox compiler written in Krox.
+Currently a placeholder.
 * `loxkrox/` - An unfinished Krox compiler written in Lox.

 # Design